Prince George's County Public Schools: Superintendent/CEO

 In 2013, a governance reorganization led by then-County Executive Rushern Baker renamed the superintendent position to chief executive officer of PGCPS.
 Dubbed a 'takeover' of the county's school system, this shift increased the operational control for the CEO while limiting the school board's powers.
 Dr. Kevin Maxwell was the inaugural CEO of Prince George's County Public Schools, serving until 2018.
 He was succeeded by Dr. Monica Goldson, who remained in the position through the 2022–23 school year.

 After a rigorous 6-month nationwide search, the district shortlisted three candidates.
 Following an interview with County Executive Angela Alsobrooks, Millard House II, former Superintendent of the Houston Independent School District, was chosen to succeed Dr. Goldson.
 With House's appointment as Superintendent in June 2023, the district ceased referring to its head as CEO.
 Dr. Shawn Joseph was appointed interim superintendent for the 2025–2026 school year.
+On June 1, 2026, the appointment of Dr. Joseph to the Superintendent role was made permanent.